darena67/rvtaxgroup/content/blog/a-couple-of-tax-tips-for-rv-owners.md

 • 4,000 miles for personal pleasure

 On the basis of this mileage, Dr. Hoye claimed 78% business use.
 The court disallowed the investment seminar {which today would not qualify in any circumstance, as investment seminars are no longer tax-deductible).
 The court cited *International Artists* and *Schwartz* where the use of an asset for both business and personal use qualified for depreciation deductions to the extent of its business use.
 And the court granted Dr. Hoye the deductions for the business use of his motor [](home.17)home.
-Please note, personal use of the RV didn’t disqualify the doctor from all deductions based on vacation rules, such as it did in Jackson.
+Please note, personal use of the RV didn’t disqualify the doctor from all deductions based on vacation home rules, such as it did in Jackson.

 Again, keep this top of mind: even if you rent out your RV on RV rental websites, IRC Section 280A(f)(4) gives you the travel deduction and makes business travel exempt from the vacation home personal residence disallowance [](rules.8)rules.